Serving the APAC Marketing Community: A New Chapter with CMO Council APAC

 To the marketing leaders in APAC who are navigating this shift: You are not alone.

 This presidency is not about me standing at a podium; it’s about building a table where we can all sit, debate, learn, and grow.
-It is about ensuring that when we are asked to perform "magic," we have the tools, the network, and the strategy to actually deliver it.
+It is about ensuring that when we are asked to perform "magic," we have the tools, network, and strategy to deliver it.

 If you are a Marketing leader in the Asia-Pacific region and aren’t yet part of our APAC CMO Council community, I invite you to join us.
 The future of marketing is being written right here, right now.
 Let’s hold the pen together.